 II.
 Of the second class of causes, but little need be added to the history of polygamy, to be more fully recited hereafter.
-Of the ten thousand intrigues of Smith, Bennett, Rigdon and other leaders, it is useless to speak, .
+Of the ten thousand intrigues of Smith, Bennett, Rigdon and other leaders, it is useless to speak, except to give their public results.
+While the established denominations of Illinois were threatened, and her political stability endangered, her people were also shocked by the introduction of new, and, to them, revolting vices.